W1lli0m/mrUNLOCK/readme.txt

 to do Telnet unlock -

-mrUNLOCK -run "TELNET-UNLOCK" -sgm xx
+mrUNLOCK -run "UNLOCK-TELNET" -sgm xx

 where sgm is the device model, please refer to mrUNLOCK.SCR